 What technology will Microsoft use for this feature?

-Microsoft expended four years at the Xbox One, making previous games playable on consoles.
-Now, what Microsoft will spend the same amount of time or shorter, it says it will make games workable on the Xbox Series X from the three previous Xbox consoles.
+Microsoft spent four years at the Xbox One, making previous games playable on consoles.
+Microsoft will spend the same amount of time, or shorter says it will make games workable on the Xbox Series X from the three previous Xbox consoles.
 Not only will Series X play games from the older systems, but Microsoft also says that compatible games will “look and play better than ever before.”
 Maybe Microsoft is going to introduce a new technical workaround.

 Original Xbox and Xbox 360 games, which can be played on the Xbox One, are somewhat improved, although the graphical upgrade is not a great deal.
 There is some upscaling of the resolution done to display old games properly, but that doesn’t make them look better.
 Are Xbox One games going to get some graphical improvements on Series X?